 If you’re planning on selling a unique product as part of your business, it can be tempting to use the most high-quality materials available in the creation of your product.
 However, sometimes you’ll need to cut corners for the sake of your bottom line.
 Choosing your materials carefully can be a simple way to cut down on overall operational expenses.
 For example, consider plastic instead of more expensive materials like glass or metal.
 Just 2 pounds of plastic can deliver 1,300 ounces—roughly 10 gallons—of a beverage such as juice, soda or water.
 You’d need 3 pounds of aluminum to bring home the same amount of product, 8 pounds of steel or over 40 pounds of glass.
 You’ll ultimately be saving on material expenses, helping you keep profits up while keeping costs low.

 A little bit of creativity in your business plan can go a long way, especially if you’re just starting out.
+As an example you can offer restricted stock units.
 Consider what parts of your business you might be able to learn to handle yourself; if you’re skilled with computers, consider doing your own web design, or if you’re an artistic person, you might be able to create your logo yourself.
 That being said, don’t try to take on everything yourself – you’ll burn yourself out, and some tasks simply require a professional to handle appropriately.

 Starting a small business comes with its fair share of hefty expenses, but with the right tips, tricks, and know-how, you can cut down on operational costs to get you off the ground faster.
 Saving money when starting your business can give you the resources you need to increase your profits.
 How do you save money with your small business operational costs?